eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 execution.
 These features (i.e. `rosbag`, `topic list`, etc.) are very helpful to understand a ROS 2 working network.

-Most of these features use the DDS capability to share any topic info with every exiting participant.
+Most of these features use the DDS capability to share any topic information with every exiting participant.
 However, the new :ref:`ros2_discovery_server_v2` implements a traffic network reduction that limits the discovery data between nodes that do not share a topic.
 This means that not every node will receive every topic data unless it has a reader in that topic.
+As most of ROS 2 CLI Introspection is executed by adding a node into the network (some of them use ROS 2 Daemon, and some creates their own nodes), using Discovery Server v2 we will find that most of these functionalities are limited and do not have the whole information.

-The Discovery Server v2 functionality allows every server to know and share all the participants and topic information with every other server matched.
+The Discovery Server v2 functionality allows every node running as a **Server** (Participant/Node type) to know and share all the participants and topics information with every other server matched.
-So, this functionality can be used in order to use ROS 2 introspection successfully when running with Discovery Server discovery protocol.
+In this sense, a server can be configured alongside ROS 2 introspection, since then the introspection tool will be able to discover every entity in the network that is using the Discovery Server protocol.

 Daemon's related commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The ROS 2 Daemon is used in several ROS 2 CLI introspection commands.
+It adds a ROS 2 Node to the network in order to receive all the data sent.
-This section will explain how to use ROS 2 CLI with ROS 2 Daemon running as a Server.
+This section will explain how to use ROS 2 CLI with ROS 2 Daemon running as a **Server**.
 This will allow the Daemon to know all the Node's graph and to receive every topic and endpoint information.

 Fast DDS CLI can execute a Discovery Server, but it will spawn the Server in the actual process (or in a new one),